Thursday, 21 May 2026

 Kit Li

-Founded in 1941 as the Rear Hospital of the Third Division of the New Fourth Army, NH has a long and distinguished history.
+Nanfeng Hospital was founded in 1941 as the Rear Hospital of the Third Division of the New Fourth Army, NH has a long and distinguished history.
 In 2018, it was selected as a national pilot hospital for multidisciplinary tumour treatment.
 In 2004, the hospital transitioned from military to provincial management, aligning with its university, formerly the First Military Medical University, now known as Southern Medical University.
 Today, NH is recognised as one of the leading general hospitals in South China, with a strong emphasis on both medical service and education.

 NH directly hosts, manages, and trains more than 2,500 full-time undergraduate students and over 1,000 full-time postgraduate students each year.
 The university also welcomes approximately 1,000 to 1,200 international students from more than 90 countries.
 Student accommodation is provided on campus, with over 8,000 students living in shared dormitories, typically with two or three students per room.
 Academic studies at NH and Southern Medical University focus primarily on medical and clinical disciplines, including Clinical Medicine, Advanced Clinical Technologies, Traditional Chinese Medicine (TCM), and postgraduate research fields.